My food receipts for a family of 7

 While my friends are on a cruise to the Bahamas and my family meets for

 Christmas I am home delivering puppies.
-I haven’t had a real vacation in seven
+I haven’t had a real vacation in

 years, but maybe soon.
 All plans are made around heat dates, whelp dates and